judge2020/graphviz-online.github.io/README.md

 Author: [dreampuf](https://github.com/dreampuf/)
 Maintainer: [Xe](https://github.com/Xe)

-[GraphvizOnline](https://github.com/dreampuf/GraphvizOnline) could let you debug the graphviz languages online.
+[GraphvizOnline](https://github.com/Xe/GraphvizOnline) is a simple online editor frame for [Graphviz](https://graphviz.org).
 This version has been edited to run as a progressive web app with full offline support.

 See [here](https://graphviz.christine.website) for a live demo.